 Choose the right conveyor

 The first place to start is to choose the right belt conveyor for your specific application.
-The weight of your product, the speed and direction you want to move the product, whether you need metal detection, weighing, or sorting, are all factors to be considered when investing in a belt conveyor.
+The weight of your product, the speed, and the direction you want to move the product, whether you need metal detection, weighing, or sorting, are all factors to be considered when investing in a belt conveyor.

 Talking to the experts at a conveyor manufacturing company to determine what you need for your product and application.
 An added bonus: consider getting a conveyor that can handle more than what you need.
 It will allow you to increase production without wearing out the conveyor.